MaximeD34/public_pinkcc_challenge/README.md

 ```bash
 python -m streamlit run main_web.py
 ```
+This will open a webpage in your browser.
 From there, just drag and drop your evaluation and prediction files into the app.
 It will validate your submission format and notify you if anything is wrong.

 ⚠️ If your predictions are not valid in the app, they won't be valid during our official evaluation either.

-🐍 Prefer Using Python Directly?
+### 🐍 If you prefer using Python directly or want to see how the evaluation is done :

-You can also use the Python API directly by calling the eval_pipeline function in eval_pipeline.py.
+You can use the eval_pipeline function in eval_pipeline.py.

-Note: This requires passing stacked PyTorch tensors as input.
-In the official evaluation, you will be asked to submit .nii.gz files whose filenames must match ours exactly.
-If you're not sure, use the streamlit app.
+Note that compared to the streamlit app, this requires passing stacked PyTorch tensors as input.
+The official evaluation will be done through the Streamlit app which takes .nii.gz files as inputs.